Niclas Elving

-Niclas Elving (alternatively spelled Nicklas Elving or Niclas Elfving born 6 February 1986 in Sweden) is a Swedish retired footballer who is last known to have played for Ahlafors IF in his home country in 2014.
-An offensive midfielder, he can operate on the wings also and is left-footed.
+Niclas Elving (alternatively spelled Nicklas Elving or Niclas Elfving; born 6 February 1986) is a Swedish former professional footballer.
+A left-footed offensive midfielder, he can also operate on the wings.
 Besides Sweden, he has played in Nicaragua.

 Nicaragua

 Concluding a transfer to C.D.
 Walter Ferretti of the Nicaraguan Primera División in January 2014 after impressing their coach, Elving debuted in their second round meeting Real Madriz and fared well, forming a duo with frontman Javier Dolmus by supplying him with assists near the end of the season.

 Experienced the cataclysmic April 2014 Nicaragua earthquake while in Managua.

 Comparing the league in Nicaragua to the Swedish Superettan, he stated that football there is very physical.

 Personal life

-The Swede idolizes Ronaldinho as well as retired Swedish international Marcus Allbäck.
+Elving idolizes Ronaldinho as well as retired Swedish international Marcus Allbäck.